mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 )
 ```

-Retrieves the tuple element at the given `index` from `tuple` and assigns it to `result`, unless an error occcurs.
+Retrieves the tuple element at the given `index` from `tuple` and assigns it to `result`, unless an error occurs.

 Returns `TIRO_ERROR_BAD_TYPE` if the instance is not a tuple, or `TIRO_ERROR_OUT_OF_BOUNDS` if the index is out of bounds.